 What's A Mother To Do?

 How does a parent decide if homeschooling is the right choice?
-The first issue has to do with the children themselves.
-It would be best to evaluate whether physical, social, emotional, or intellectual needs may handicap them in public schools.
+The first issue concerns the children themselves.
+It would be best to evaluate whether physical, social, emotional, or intellectual needs may hinder their participation in public schools.
 Also, as a parent, you must provide the necessary learning environment or expertise in teaching the required subjects.

-Schools incorporate many degrees of educational excellence and resources.
-Going online to examine the details of a particular school is a logical first step toward answering the homeschooling question.
-Parents also incorporate varying degrees of expertise in different subjects, but their resources are much more restricted than a school's.
+Schools incorporate a wide range of educational excellence and resources.
+Going online to examine the details of a particular school is a logical first step in determining whether homeschooling is the right choice.
+Parents also incorporate varying degrees of expertise in different subjects, but their resources are significantly more limited than those of a school.

 Public Schools Pros and Cons

-Where schools do well is their ability to provide group settings for learning.
-They offer a greater diversity of curricular opportunities and make available extra-curricular activities.
+Where schools excel is in their ability to provide group settings for learning.
+They offer a greater diversity of curricular opportunities and make extra-curricular activities available.
 The opportunities to learn social skills abound far more in schools where children are exposed to others with diverse cultural and ethnic backgrounds.
 Exposure to school infections can be a plus in most cases.
-Without that early exposure, children do not do well at developing resistance later in life.
+Without that early exposure, children do not develop resistance well later in life.

 On the negative side are the high student/teacher ratios.
 Schools, rather than parents, choose which subjects are available to the children.
-Teaching is done by schedule with little regard for the child's needs.
+Teaching is conducted according to a schedule with little regard for the child's individual needs.
 Increasing violence in schools has become a significant concern as well.
 With children's poor impulse control and access to firearms, public schools are not as safe as they used to be.

 Homeschooling Pros and Cons

-One of the most significant positive factors influencing teaching at home is the freedom to schedule teaching around the children's needs.
-The small teacher/student ratio, as is the house's safety versus the school, is also a big plus.
+One of the most significant positive factors influencing home teaching is the freedom to schedule lessons around the children's needs.
+The small teacher-to-student ratio, as well as the house's safety, are also significant advantages.

-However, children who are schooled at home don't get the social interaction or develop the social skills that their public school peers get.
+However, children who are schooled at home don't receive the same social interaction or develop the same social skills as their public school peers.
 They are not exposed to antibody-building infections that will serve them well later in life.
 Homeschooling also tends to be more expensive than public schools.
-Very few parents as teachers are qualified to teach all the subjects their children need.
-Also, college admission policies tend to be stricter for homeschooled students.
+Very few parents who are also teachers are qualified to teach all the subjects their children need to learn.
+Additionally, college admission policies tend to be more stringent for homeschooled students.

 What Grade Does Homeschooling Rate?
-Parents have tough decisions to make these days regarding their children's education.
-On the one hand, public schools provide more social skills training, a more varied curriculum, and, usually, better-educated teachers.
-On the other hand, homeschooling gives the students more individualized attention, safety from peer violence, and greater freedom in scheduling.
-Determining a particular school's track record is an excellent first step in deciding which is better: homeschooling or public schooling.
+Parents face tough decisions these days regarding their children's education.
+On the one hand, public schools offer more social skills training, a more diverse curriculum, and, typically, better-educated teachers.
+On the other hand, homeschooling provides students with more individualized attention, safety from peer violence, and greater flexibility in scheduling.
+Determining a particular school's track record is an excellent first step in deciding whether homeschooling or public schooling is the better option.